prewired/prewired.github.io/chatbot/chatbot-howto.md

 Pick a number and play around with some of the bots.
 Once you've got a feeling for what they can and cannot do, have a look at the code of one of them, such as `chat/eliza.py`.
-See if you figure out just from the `pairs` data what is going on.
+See if you can figure out just from the `pairs` data what is going on.

 Make a copy of one of the bots, and call it  `mybot.py`: